georgetamanescu03-spec/financial-data-warehouse/SPARK_MODULE.md

-# Real Spark Analytics Module
+# Real Spark analytics module

 This project includes a real Apache Spark module in addition to the Spring Boot analytics endpoints.